Seetla Mata (Punjabi folk deity): Origins

 The cult of Seetla Mata belongs to prehistoric period and is linked to the Harrappa civilisation.
 On one of the seals found in Harrappa there are the figures of seven girls with long hair.
 These are believed to be Seetla Mata and her six sisters.

 Sisters

 Seetla Mata is sometimes depicted as having six sisters, and at other times as the eldest of eight sisters, all of whom cause pustular diseases and are venerated for recovery.
-The sisters are: Masani, Basanti, Maha mai, Polamde, Lamkaria and Agwani.
+The sisters are: Phulmati mata, Chamariya mata, Durga Kali, Maha Kali, Bhadra kali and Kalika Bhavani.
 There shrines cluster around the central shrine of Seetla Mata.
 One of them is called Paharwali or of the mountain.
 In Punjabi, the shrines of the sisters of Seetla Mata are called "matya".

 Representation of Seetla Mata

 Seetla Mata has the following features: